tobiasbriones/blog/mathswe/ops/mvp/system/release/system-and-msw-ops-v0-1-0---mathswe-ops-mvp-2024-08-30/index.md

 serves as a *foundation* for growing more high-level mathematical tools by enforcing MSWE principles, like SWAM.
-Therefore, while a particular MSW can have its SWAM, MathSwe Ops provides the foundational (umbrella) SWAM to empower the particular high-level SWAM of a MSW.
+Therefore, while a particular MSW can have its SWAM, MathSwe Ops provides the foundational (umbrella) SWAM to empower the particular SWAM of that MSW.

 While the System app in its initial release can automate onboarding and OS cold-start operations for Workstations and VMs, the MSW Ops web home is also in